 Post

-CI/CD Practical Guide (Part 4): Building a Free and User-Friendly Packaging Tool Platform Using Google Apps Script Web App with GitHub Actions
+CI/CD Practical Guide (Part 4): Building a Free and User-Friendly Packaging Tool Platform with Google Apps Script Web App and GitHub Actions

-Integrating GAS Web App with GitHub, Slack, Firebase, or Asana/Jira API to build a relay station that provides a packaging tool platform for cross-team sharing.
+Integrating GAS Web App with GitHub, Slack, Firebase, or Asana/Jira API to create a relay station that provides a packaging tool platform for cross-team sharing.

-CI/CD Practical Guide (Part 4): Building a Free and User-Friendly Packaging Tool Platform Using Google Apps Script Web App with GitHub Actions
+CI/CD Practical Guide (Part 4): Building a Free and User-Friendly Packaging Tool Platform with Google Apps Script Web App and GitHub Actions

 ℹ️ℹ️ℹ️ The following content is translated by OpenAI.